bartdegoede/blog/content/post/2018-03-11-bloom-filters-are-awesome.md

 In [6]: mmh3.hash('world', 2) % 15
 Out[6]: 8
 ```
-We can actually [compute the probability](https://en.wikipedia.org/wiki/Bloom_filter#Probability_of_false_positives) of our Bloom filter returning a false positive, as it is a function of the number of bits used in the bit array divided by the length of the bit array (`m`) to the power of hash functions we're using `k`.
+We can actually [compute the probability](https://en.wikipedia.org/wiki/Bloom_filter#Probability_of_false_positives) of our Bloom filter returning a false positive, as it is a function of the number of bits used in the bit array divided by the length of the bit array (`m`) to the power of hash functions we're using `k` (we'll leave that for a future post though).
 The more values we add, the higher the probability of false positives becomes.

 <a name="interactive_example"></a>Interactive example
 -------------------